openintegrationhub/openintegrationhub/Readme.md

 communication-router-6d4d575967-4nsbd   1/1       Running   0          27m
 ```
 ## Usage
-To make platform to do something usefull it's required create a flow in the Kubernetes cluster.
-The platform will start appropriate pods, and glue them together using amqp.
-Flows are defined as kubernetes custom resources.
+To make platform to do something useful it's required to create a flow in the Kubernetes cluster.
+The platform will start appropriate pods and glue them together using RabbitMQ.
+Flows are defined as Kubernetes custom resources.
 Have a look at the [examples](./example).

 ### Start flow
 The following command will start a flow defined in `example/flow.json` file.